Birch Bay, Washington: Geology

 Birch Bay is a headland bay created by the refraction of incoming waves on the headlands that lie on either side of the bay.
 The headland to the north is Birch Point, and the one to the south is Point Whitehorn.
 The waves bend as they enter the bay and lose energy in the process.
 The result is a half-moon-shaped bay with a gentle sloping beach.
-The beach has been modified in past years by the implementation of groins and riprap.
+The shoreline has been modified in past years by the implementation of perpendicular structures called groins, and riprap.
 Terrell Creek runs parallel along a section of the beach, eventually flowing into the bay.